 New England Institute of Technology welcomes applications from international students.
 Currently, international students at the university represent 26 countries from Asia, Europe, the Caribbean Basin, North America, Central America, Africa and South America.
 The university offers a wide array of support systems specifically geared toward the needs and culture of the international community.

-Upon receipt of the signed tuition guarantee agreement and the student’s affidavit of financial support, New England Tech will issue the necessary immigration paperwork to obtain a U.S. Student Visa.
+Upon receipt of the student’s affidavit of financial support, New England Tech will issue the necessary immigration paperwork to obtain a U.S. Student Visa.

 Non-Degree Seeking Students